jjjj473/DFV/README.md

 it runs the assembly routines and prints their results to the terminal.
 The homepage can also point at the DuckDuckGo API to show search results directly.

 The browser reads `~/.dfv_browser.conf` for user settings.
+You can edit this file manually or use the Settings page in the browser to update the homepage.
-To change the homepage, create a file containing a line like:
+If editing the file directly, create a line like:

 ```ini
 homepage=https://your-site.example